twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/eighteen-days-in-solitude/content-of-eighteen-days-in-solitude%zh.rst

 **According to the translator—Bhikkhu Uttamo's words, this is strictly for free distribution only, as a gift of Dhamma—Dhamma Dāna.
 You may re-format, reprint, translate, and redistribute this work in any medium.**

 ..
-  2024-05-20 rev. move to identical repo (replace {static}/extra/authors/bhante-uttamo/audiobook/18days/ with http://nanda.online-dhamma.net/18days-Uttamo/mp3/)
+  2026-01-26 rev. & move files of 18days in solitude (odt and pdf) to another repository for reading directly 2024-05-20 rev. move to identical repo (replace {static}/extra/authors/bhante-uttamo/audiobook/18days/ with http://nanda.online-dhamma.net/18days-Uttamo/mp3/)
   2023-08-08 rev. replace filename with static to match "gramma" 05-05 add linkings of all the MP3 files & Youtube